Ferskys/EXAM_42_RANK_02/README.md

 Question 2 is from Level 2

-question Any of the 20 Functions/Programs Below:
+Any of the 20 Functions/Programs Below:

       - alpha_mirror
       - camel_to_snake